siemens/LightweightCmpRa/doc/config/README.md

 Each configuration file must contain a configuration for exactly one RA.
-In productive use, configuration files should be integrity protected because they contain critial data such as trust anchors.
+In productive use, configuration files should be integrity protected because they contain critical data such as trust anchors.

 Example configuration files can be found in the
 [Test Configuration](/src/test/java/com/siemens/pki/lightweightcmpra/test/config).